Frvnko/CS10/README.md

    data:text/html, <html contenteditable>
    ```

+   - See: https://www.makeuseof.com/tag/use-browser-notepad/ for additional ideas on how to make a browser a Notepad

    - Uses built-in defaults for font, size, and other formatting rules
    - Google will spell check all the typing
    - If Chrome saves tabs (in settings, "Start where you left off"), or you use Workona, Tab will remain ready for notes but typing will disappear